 RESPONSE DATE- 9 November 2023

 Description of the problem - The Corps is proposing to install new concrete stoplogs across the upstream entrance of Bonneville Dam NavLock 1 (NL1), and into the existing stoplog slots.
 NL1 has been inactive since the 1990s,and the stoplogs will be used to dewater NL1 so inspections / maintenance can occur.
 The new stoplogs will be installed via barge and no mods to existing staging areas or access routes will be needed.
-Prior to installation, dredging is required of approximately 1600 CYs of accumulated sediment at the NL1 upstream sill to allow for watertight placement of the new stoplogs.
-The dredged material is proposed for in water disposal downstream of the dam via barge in the active flow areas at Columbia River flow lane RM .
+Prior to installation, dredging is required of approximately 2500 CYs of accumulated sediment at the NL1 upstream sill to allow for watertight placement of the new stoplogs.
+The dredged material is proposed for in water placement downstream of the dam via barge in the active flow areas at Columbia River flow lane RM 141 (note: placement site revised at recommendation of fish biologists due to determination that previous proposed location is active spawning grounds for chum salmon).
 Comprehensive sediment testing has been accomplished and material has been approved as suitable for in water disposal by ODEQ and USEPA reps via the Portland Sediment Evaluation Team (PSET) process on 22 Feb 2023.

-Proponent requests dredging and in water deposition of ~CYs (PSET tested suitable for in water placement) sediment for Bon Navigation Lock 1 inspections and maintenance.
+Update Fall 2023: while not mandated, USACE is currently preparing follow on testing (Fall 2023) of the NL1 sediment via core sampling to definitively characterize the dredge prism and further ensure suitability for in water placement.
+The Fall 2023 Sampling Analysis Plan (SAP) for the Bon NL1 sediments (Full Prism Analysis) was recently approved by the full PSET on 19 Sep 2023.
+(Reviewing PSET Agencies: U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, Oregon Department of Environmental Quality, Washington Department of Ecology, U.S. Fish and Wildlife Service, National Marine Fisheries Service).
+If the sediments are subsequently found not suitable for in water placement, an appropriate upland disposal site will be utilized.
+Proponent requests dredging and in water deposition of ~2500 CYs (PSET tested suitable for in water placement) sediment for Bon Navigation Lock 1 inspections and maintenance.